(some past faves)

 “A Few Things Right: Insights from Live & Simulated Incident Response Failures” –> SecTor – October 2019, Metro Toronto Convention Centre, Toronto, ON, Canada

-Public speaking isn’t easy but it’s always worthwhile.
+Public speaking doesn’t come easy for me but it’s always worthwhile.
 Some of my favorite things to present on are more about people and ideas than infosec or technology.

 “Neurodiversity as an Asset: The Upside to Thinking Just a Bit Differently“ + Panelist – Autism Q & A: Neurodiversity in the Workplace –> DerbyCon 9.0 – Mental Health Hacking & Wellness Village – September 2019, Mariott Lousiville, Louisville, KY, USA

 “A Few Things Right: Insights from Live & Simulated Incident Response Failures“ –> MacTech – November 2018, Crowne Plaza and Marina, Redondo Beach, CA, USA

 I enjoy hacker cons because they’re the best place to challenge whatever it is I think I know and learn from a most nuanced community that is generally supportive, always curious, and wildly creative.

 “Dear InfoSec: You Want Ketchup With That?” –> BSides Chicago – May 2018, Chicago Hilton, Chicago, IL, USA